archisvaze/capstone-1-backend/Readme.md

 ### Milestone 6 - Work on showing Quiz End screen to student and add logic to keep track of scores
 Estimated Time: 4 hours

+- 12:52am - started workgin on end quiz screen for students